Bitcoin as a Store of Value: The Digital Gold of the 21st Century

 Bitcoin’s Core Characteristics as a Store of Value

 Decentralization and Security Bitcoin operates on a decentralized, peer-to-peer network without a central authority or governing body.
-This decentralization prevents manipulation and censorship, ensuring that Bitcoin remains accessible and secure.
-With blockchain technology, every transaction is publicly recorded, making it immutable and highly secure.
+This decentralization prevents manipulation and censorship, ensuring Bitcoin remains accessible and secure.
+Every transaction is publicly recorded with blockchain technology, making it immutable and highly secure.
 Decentralization adds to Bitcoin’s appeal as a store of value, as it’s not vulnerable to interference or devaluation by any single entity.

 Limited Supply and Predictable Issuance Unlike fiat currencies, which central banks can increase through monetary policies, Bitcoin’s supply is capped.
 This limited supply is crucial to maintaining its value over time.
 Bitcoin is issued at a predetermined rate through mining, and this rate decreases every four years in an event called the “halving.”
 This predictable issuance and eventual supply limit mimic the natural scarcity of precious metals, making Bitcoin a strong candidate for storing value.